connie-feng/connie-feng.github.io/_posts/blog/fulbright/2021-01-09-moving-to-south-korea-packing-list.md

 ## Things I didn't need to bring
 * foldable eco bag (I got 3 as part of the Fulbright welcome package...)
+* so much business casual clothes (this depends on your school, but we had casual dress so the only time I wore business casual was for Fulbright events)
+* jet lag prevention pills (didn't work AT ALL)